jbaron/qx-generator/readme.md

-# fullapp
+# qx generator

-This is an app with the sole purpose of generating a JavaScript file that contains most qooxdoo classes and can be used standalone in a qooxdoo TypeScript project.
+This is the project with the sole purpose of generating a JavaScript file that contains most qooxdoo classes and can be used standalone in a qooxdoo TypeScript project.
 It does basically serve two purposes:

 1. Have a small bootstrap app included that allows to register a function as a starting point for a qooxdoo application.
 See source/class/bootstrap/Application.js